ColtonWilson/Group7_Project1/README.md

 To use the currency converter click on the dropdown menu and select the currency you would like to convert the value of

+#Need This
+website to turn on the proxyURL <a href="https://cors-anywhere.herokuapp.com/corsdemo">ProxyURL</a>

 ## Support
 If you come across a bug or just have any feedback, support can be contacted at